Colorado Wage Act

 Wages and Compensation Covered By The Colorado Wage Act

-The Colorado Wage Act only governs the payment of “wages” or “compensation.”
+The Colorado Wage Claim Act only governs the payment of “wages” or “compensation.”
 These terms are defined by the Act as all “amounts for labor or service performed by employees, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method of calculating the same or whether the labor or service is performed under contract, subcontract, partnership, subpartnership, station plan, or other agreement for the performance of labor or service, if the labor or service to be paid for is performed personally by the person demanding payment.”
 See Wages under Colorado Wage Act Extend to Many Forms of Compensation.

 Severance pay is not deemed wages and is not covered by the Wage Act.